Jadenu (Deferasirox)

 Primary Uses

-Jadenu treats iron overload in patients 6 years and older due to blood transfusions, in patients aged 2 to 5 years who cannot take desferrioxamine or when it has proven ineffective, and in patients 10 years and older with thalassemia syndromes who are not transfusion dependent.
+It is used for treating iron overload in patients aged 6 years and older due to repeated blood transfusions, in patients aged 2 to 5 years unable to take desferrioxamine, and in patients aged 10 years and older with thalassemia syndromes who are not transfusion dependent.

 How It Works